-As the Division Command Sergeant Major, he was the principal enlisted advisor to the division commander and was responsible for establishing and enforcing standards, appearance, physical conditioning, military courtesy, discipline, and professional development for the division.
+As the Division Command

+Sergeant Major, he was the

+principal enlisted advisor to

+the division commander and

+was responsible for establishing and enforcing standards,

+appearance, physical conditioning,

+military courtesy, discipline, and

 Army Maj.
 Gen. Ray Shields passes the colors of the New York National Guard to Command Sgt.
 Maj.
 Corey Cush, signifying his delegation of responsibility as the Senior Enlisted Leader for the New York National Guard and Joint Force Headquarters during his change of responsibility ceremony at the Joint Force Headquarters on July 6, 2023.
 Photo by Staff Sgt.
 Matthew Gunther, Joint Force Headquarters.